MicrosoftDocs/Devices-docs/surface-hub/admin-group-management-for-surface-hub.md

 | Azure Active Directory (Azure AD) join the device | Your organization uses Azure AD Basic   | Global administrators only |
 | &nbsp;                                            | Your organization uses Azure AD Premium or Enterprise Mobility Suite (EMS) | Global administrators and additional administrators |

-### Configure non Global admin accounts on Azure AD-joined devices
+### Configure non-Global admin accounts on Azure AD-joined devices

 For Surface Hub v1 and Surface Hub 2S devices joined to Azure AD, Windows 10 Team 2020 Update lets you limit admin permissions to management of the Settings app on Surface Hub.
 This enables you to scope admin permissions for Surface Hub  only and prevent potentially unwanted admin access an entire Azure AD domain.
-To learn more, see [Configure non Global admin accounts on Surface Hub](surface-hub-2s-nonglobal-admin.md).
+To learn more, see [Configure non-Global admin accounts on Surface Hub](surface-hub-2s-nonglobal-admin.md).